Songwriting

 Lyrics: © J. Ryan Johnson.
 All rights reserved.

-I am a songwriter and a musician, but I am not the voice meant to inhabit these verses.
+I am a songwriter and a musician, but I'm not confident that I have the voice that's needed to inhabit these verses.

-Until then, they remain as they were born: quiet reflections on the grit and grace found just north of the county line.
+Until then, they remain as they were born: quiet reflections on the grit, grace, and shadows just north of the county line.